BetterThanDiego/dh150/README.md

 ## 8) Low-fidelity prototype

 The purpose of low-fidelity prototyping is to determine the overall functionality of the application prior to the design process.
 Common personas kept in mind during this process are students, clinicians, and scientific researchers that are hoping to cite, search, and survey research literature.
+Read more about the [low fidelity prototype](https://github.com/andmnguyen/dh150/tree/master/assignment06).

 A list of tasks that this wireflow supports: